Last updated: 06/21/2026 00:10:22

 • All participants:

-• Participants and/or participants’ parent(s)/legally acceptable representative(s) LAR(s), who, in the opinion of the investigator, can and will comply with the requirements of the protocol (e.g. completion of the diary cards, return for follow-up visits).
+• Participants and/or participants’ parent(s)/legally acceptable representative(s) (LARs), who, in the opinion of the investigator, could and would comply with the requirements of the protocol (e.g. completion of the diary cards, return for follow-up visits).

 • All participants:

-• Known exposure to Shigella during lifetime of the participant as confirmed during interview with the participant or documented by patient records (e.g., history of microbiologically-confirmed Shigella infection), recent travel* (within 2 years) to a country where Shigella or other enteric infections are endemic, or recent occupation* (within 3 years) involving Shigella species.
+• Known exposure to Shigella during the lifetime of the participant, as confirmed during interview with the participant or documented by patient records (e.g., history of microbiologically confirmed Shigella infection), recent travel* (within 2 years) to a country where Shigella or other enteric infections are endemic, or recent occupation* (within 3 years) involving Shigella species.

 Trial location(s)